-Is your Whole30 MO like ours?
-The month of squeaky clean eating and elimination of allergenic foods could otherwise be called “The Month of Meatballs.”
+Is your Whole30 M.O. like ours?
+In my house, the month of squeaky clean eating and elimination of allergenic foods could otherwise be called “The Month of Meatballs.”
 They’re just so easy to throw together for a dinner or to meal prep for the week, aren’t they?
 To dip in Whole30 dump ranch or stir into a creamy sauce.
 Oh, oh oh.

 Meaning your girl is pretty well versed when it comes to the paleo meatballs out there, and Italian paleo meatballs are no exception.
 So you should know when I make this claim that I’m really saying something: